awesomeWM/awesome/docs/03-declarative-layout.md

 `awful.widget.tasklist` and `naughty.layout.box`.
 These templates are a **table** using the exact same syntax as the declarative widgets, but without the `wibox.widget` prefix in front of the curly braces.
-These templates represents future widgets that will be created by their parent widget.
+These templates represent future widgets that will be created by their parent widget.
 This is necessary for three reasons:

  * The widget must create many instances of the template at different points in